Donald Duck (comic strip): Publication history

 The strip was an immediate success.
 King Features Syndicate's promotional material bragged that Donald Duck was picked up by 203 papers in 12 weeks, "the all-time syndication record!"

 Taliaferro retired from the daily comic strip on October 10, 1967.
 He kept working on the Sunday version of the strip until his death in February, 1969.
 Since 1967, Taliaferro's duties on the comic strip had mostly been handled by Frank Grundeen, who replaced Taliaferro as the main artist upon his retirement and death.
 Bob Karp remained the strip's main writer until his retirement in 1974, with his last Sunday strip published November 29, 1975.
 Grundeen stayed on the strip as artist until 1976; his last daily was published on May 22, and his last Sunday on June 20, 1976.

 The Donald Duck comic strip continued with new writers and artists over the following decades.
 The strip was written by Greg Crosby from 1974 to 1980, and Bob Foster from 1980 to 1990.
 When Grundeen left in 1976, Frank Smith was the artist from 1976 to 1986.

 A large team of artists worked on the strip in 1986 and 1987, including Jim Franzen, Daan Jippes, Ulrich Schröder, Jorgen Klubien, Rick Hoover, Jules Coenen, Bill Langley, Tony Strobl, Brian Lum and Ennis McNulty.
 The strip stabilized in May 1987 with Pete Alvarado on pencils and Larry Mayer on inks, until January 7, 1990.

 In 1990, Bob Foster, Pete Alvarado and Larry Mayer, all left the strip, which went into reprints starting in January.

-The daily strip started up again in May 1990 with Larry Knighton as writer and artist, and he resumed the Sunday strip in September 1990.
+After Disney opted to end its 60-year association with King Features, switching to the fledgling Creators Syndicate, the Donald Duck daily strip started up again in May 1990 with Larry Knighton as writer and artist, and after a brief hiatus, he resumed the Sunday strip in September of that year.
 Knighton took the opportunity to bring the classic Carl Barks cast into the strip, like Gladstone Gander and Gyro Gearloose, as well as non-Barks characters like Duckworth, Scrooge McDuck's butler from the DuckTales animated TV series.

-Knighton continued until May 1995, when King Features ended production of new episodes, and started publishing reprints until the present.
+Knighton continued until May 1995, when Disney closed its comic strip department, with Creators Syndicate publishing reruns until 2014.